bakou912/SmartHome343Team18/README.md

 #### Backend

-First, make sure you have the Java JDK 1.8 and `Maven 3.6.*` are installed on your machine.
+First, make sure you have the `Java JDK 1.8` and `Maven 3.6.*` installed on your machine.
 Also, make sure both installation folders are added to the PATH (JAVA_HOME and M2_HOME).

 To install dependencies, compile source code and build the application, run the following in the `backend` directory: